Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_23_classes/mat_23.md

 3. Public provides interface
 4. Methods operate on object data
 5. Use this-> to reference current object

+---

+## Closing Story

+"So a class is like a struct, but with superpowers!"
+Tian said, refactoring his clearance system.
+Instead of separate functions operating on Clearance structs, he now had a Clearance class with approve(), reject(), and display() methods built in.

+Kuya Miguel smiled.
+"That's Object-Oriented Programming.
+Objects know how to operate on themselves.
+A clearance knows how to approve itself, display itself, reject itself.
+The data and behavior are bundled together."

+Tian practiced using private members for sensitive data like balance, with public getters and setters for controlled access.
+"So private hides the implementation, and public provides the interface.
+Users of my class don't need to know how it works internally, just how to use it."

+"Exactly!
+That's encapsulation: hiding complexity behind a simple interface.
+And notice how your setters can validate input.
+Someone can't set a negative balance because your setBalance() method checks first."

+Tian created arrays of objects, each object managing its own state through methods.
+"This feels more natural.
+Objects are like real-world entities with properties and actions."

+"Welcome to OOP!
+But we're just getting started.
+Next: constructors, so your objects initialize automatically.
+No more calling initialize() manually."

 **Next Lesson:** Constructors and Destructors